 - Describe how sample size is determined

 The three main types of data collected and analyzed in qualitative research include in-depth interviews, direct observation, and written documents.
 These are discussed in greater detail in the Qualitative Ready module covering data types.
-In order to collect these types of data for a study, a target population, community, or study area must be identified first.
+To collect these types of data for a study, a target population, community, or study area must be identified first.
 It is not possible for researchers to collect data from everyone in a sample area or community.
 Therefore, the researcher must gather data from a sample, or subset, of the population in the study.
 In quantitative research, the goal would be to conduct a random sampling that ensured the sample group would be representative of the entire population, and therefore, the results could be generalized to the entire population.
-The goal of qualitative research is to provide in-depth understanding and therefore, targets a specific group, type of individual, event or process.
-To accomplish this goal, qualitative research focus on criterion-based sampling techniques to reach their target group.
+The goal of qualitative research is to provide in-depth understanding and therefore, targets a specific group, type of individual, event, or process.
+To accomplish this goal, qualitative research focuses on criterion-based sampling techniques to reach their target group.
 There are three main types of qualitative sampling: purposeful sampling, quota sampling, and snowballing sampling.
 The following descriptions describe the reasons for choosing a particular method.

 - Purposeful Sampling is the most common sampling strategy.
 In this type of sampling, participants are selected or sought after based on pre-selected criteria based on the research question.
 For example, the study may be attempting to collect data from lymphoma patients in a particular city or county.
 The sample size may be predetermined or based on theoretical saturation, which is the point at which the newly collected no longer provides additional insights.
-Click on the following link for a desciption of types of purposeful sampling: Types of Purposeful Sampling.
+Click on the following link for a description of types of purposeful sampling: Types of Purposeful Sampling.

 - Quota Sampling is a sampling technique whereby participant quotas are preset prior to sampling.
 Typically, the researcher is attempting to gather data from a certain number of participants that meet certain characteristics that may include things such as age, sex, class, marital status, HIV status, etc. Click here for more information on this type of sampling: Quota Sampling.